nesterapp/react-native-streetview/README.md

 ### iOS

-1. First, follow Google instruction for installing GoogleMaps SDK for iOS: https://developers.google.com/maps/documentation/ios-sdk/start
+1. First, follow Google instructions for installing GoogleMaps SDK for iOS: https://developers.google.com/maps/documentation/ios-sdk/start

 	It's important you add the API key to your application's app delegate. don't skip this part.

-2. Now, provide GoogleMaps SDK as search path for the NSTStreetView library target:
+2. Now, set GoogleMaps SDK dir on search path for NSTStreetView library target:
-	On your project tree, expand 'Libraries'.
+	On your project tree, expand 'Libraries' group.
-	Click NSTStreetView.xcodeproj.
-	Choose 'Build Settings' tab.
+	Click NSTStreetView.xcodeproj. (which was linked to your project with `react-native link react-native-streetview`) Choose 'Build Settings' tab.
 	Edit 'Framework Search Paths'.
-Replace '<GOOGLE-MAPS-DIR>' with your own directory location for GoogleMaps SDK (which you installed on previous step).
+Replace <GOOGLE-MAPS-DIR> with your own directory location for GoogleMaps SDK (which you installed on step 1).

 3. Follow JS usage below and hit
 	```